Segnaly-2021/Segnaly-2021/README.md

 - 👋 My name is Aly Segnane, I'm a junior MLOps engineer
 - 🎓 I’m certified as a Google Cloud Professional Machine learning Engineer
-- 🔭 I’m currently working on an object detection project
 - 🤔 I’m looking for a full-time role as MLOps engineer
 - 📫 How to reach me: segnaly10@gmail.com